Meruert/flilia/README.md

 <p align="center">
-        We connect people, companies and recruiters in a seamless way by creating simple and convenient platform to get the job, help companies and recruiters find and engage the right candidates teams or resource for projects delivery & execution and more.
+        We connect people, companies and recruiters in a seamless way by creating simple and convenient platform to get the job.
+Our system helps companies and recruiters to find and engage the right candidates, teams or resources for projects delivery & execution.
 </p>

 <p align="center">